zmb3/teleport/rfd/xxxx-automatic-azure-server-discovery.md

 }
 ```

-Alternatively, ff the instance has the tag `teleport.dev/instance_name` present, the tag
+Alternatively, if the instance has the tag `teleport.dev/instance_name` present, the tag
 value will override the node name.

 ```json